pillarwallet/common-models/README.md

 <a name="Notification..type"></a>

 ### Notification~type : <code>String</code>
-the type of one notification
+The type of one notification.

 **Kind**: inner property of [<code>Notification</code>](#Notification)
 **Required**:
 <a name="Notification..meta"></a>

 ### Notification~meta : <code>Object</code>
-additional important information about one notification
+Additional important information about one notification.

 **Kind**: inner property of [<code>Notification</code>](#Notification)
 **Required**:
 <a name="Notification..payload"></a>

 ### Notification~payload : <code>Object</code>
-the content of one notification
+The content of one notification.

 **Kind**: inner property of [<code>Notification</code>](#Notification)
 **Required**: